Sieb Dijkstra: Playing career

 After a contract dispute, Dijkstra left Tannadice in 1999 and returned to the Netherlands to play for amateur side VV Sittard (via a week's spell with Ipswich Town), although he would end the season with RBC Roosendaal as a replacement for injured Belgian goalkeeper Jurgen Belpaire.
 Another year with RBC followed before a final playing spell with German Verbandsliga side Germania Teveren.

+Dijkstra wrote his autobiography 'Keeper met een missie' in 2023.

 Coaching career

 He was appointed goalkeeping coach at Fortuna Sittard in June 2017.

 Personal life

 Dijkstra is married and has a daughter.
 He also has three children with his first wife.
 He has his own goalkeeping academy in Kerkrade.
 In a 2020 interview, Dijkstra reflected upon his time playing in Scotland as the happiest in his career.